AUTOMATIC1111/stable-diffusion-webui/README.md

 1. Regularly update to upstream & fix resultant bugs.
     - I will do this at least once a week; more often if there are no breaking changes.
+2. Fix remote usage of the Krita plugin.
-2. Figure out API for calling scripts.
+3. Figure out API for calling scripts.
     - Mainly to add back SD upscaling, it was refactored to a script upstream.
 See <https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/91bfc71261e160451e89f35a7c0eef66ff98877c>.
-3. Expose config options present in `krita_config.yaml` in the GUI.
+4. Expose config options present in `krita_config.yaml` in the GUI.
     - Including using scripts.
-4. Improve & document the API.
+5. Improve & document the API.
-5. _Proper_ Docker support and integration with Devcontainers.
+6. _Proper_ Docker support and integration with Devcontainers.

 ## Features